-If you see that your cat is trying to head into the restricted room, one of the best things that you can do is redirect them to something different.
-You can do this is by playing with your cat or doing something else to redirect them away from the restricted room.
+If you see that your cat is trying to head into the restricted room, one of the best things that you can do is redirect them to something different like throwing them a toy or feeding them.

 While this might not work as a long-term strategy, it can help keep your cat happy and preoccupied for a little while.

 While scents are one way to keep your cat from wanting to enter a specific room, another way you can accomplish the same task is to add a bunch of noise.
 Just like dogs, cats have sensitive ears.
 This means if you’re playing loud music or making a bunch of noise another way, your cat will likely want to leave the room.